 When thinking about studying abroad or attending an American university, our minds rush to some of the best educational institutes in the world.
 But there are several notions that have stuck with international students when it comes US higher education.
-While deciding to study abroad, the misconceptions can cloud our judgment as international students, and we often feel slightly frightened.
+While deciding to study abroad, misconceptions can cloud your judgment, and you may feel slightly frightened.
 These misconceptions are not only harmful to the prestige of these great universities but could also affect your future career if you choose not to pursue this opportunity.
-Thus, it’s very important for me to address some of the common misconceptions international students have about studying in American Institutions.
+Thus, it’s very important to address some of the most common misconceptions international students have about studying at American institutions.

 1. Study abroad is expensive

-It might appear to be expensive compared to studying in your own country, owing to the US’s world-renowned reputation in higher education.
+Attending an American university may appear to be expensive compared to studying in your own country, owing to the US’s world-renowned reputation in higher education.
 But it doesn’t necessarily mean you need to pay it all on your own.
-There are need-based and merit-based scholarships (often specifically for international students) that will take some of the financial burden off your shoulders.
-Other options you can consider include looking for public universities and community colleges as there’s typically a large difference in the tuition costs compared to private universities.
+There are need- and merit-based scholarships (often specifically for international students) that will take some of the financial burden off your shoulders.
+Other options you can consider include looking for public universities and community colleges, as there’s typically a large difference in the tuition costs compared to private universities.
 You shouldn't worry about the fees and instead focus on building a sound academic and extracurricular profile to get the best scholarships in your basket.

 2. You’ll feel left out and isolated

 When it comes to studying abroad, there always lies the fear of missing out and not being included in friend groups.
-As international students, we fear we may end up alone and isolated due to being a different ethnicity and having different cultural norms.
+As an international student, you may fear you'll end up alone and isolated due to being a different ethnicity and having different cultural norms.
 Likely to your surprise, American universities have quite a good percentage of international students coming from varied backgrounds to their campuses each year.
 There are also student cultural societies and other on-campus resources universities offer so you don't feel left out.
-You’ll find on most college campuses in the US that students are humble and practice inclusivity.
+You’ll find on most US campuses that students are humble and practice inclusivity.
 You’ll come out of the experience with great friends for life.
 Just make sure you join peer groups that motivate and understand you.

 3. The application process is bothersome